We built Entiretools.com to provide you (All In One) PDF & Website Management Tools to save time and improve your productivity.

 Some viruses are designed to steal personal information, like your Social Security number or financial account numbers, to open fraudulent accounts in your name.
-Other viruses can destroy files, shut down a system or cause your computer to crash.
+Other viruses can destroy files, shut down a system, or cause your computer to crash.

 To protect yourself from a virus, take the following precautions:

 * Never click on e-mail links or attachments, even if they seem to come from people you know.
-Some viruses masquerade as an attachment, but they're really attached to an e-mail message.
+Some viruses masquerade as an attachment, but they're attached to an e-mail message.

 * Never download files or programs from untrusted sites.
-Be wary of e-mail attachments that ask for you to download files from a website.
+Be wary of e-mail attachments that ask you to download files from a website.
 If you don't recognize the address, don't open the attachment.

 A worm, also known as a trojan, is an automated computer virus that infects your computer.
 If it succeeds, it takes control of your computer and uses it to send out spam or steal personal data.
-Worms are very common.
+Worms are prevalent.
 They often start spreading themselves by attaching themselves to the software you download.
 Some of these software downloads come from trusted sites, but many come from questionable sites that might be sending you a malware program.

 A Trojan horse is another kind of worm.
 Like a Trojan, it gets into your computer and tricks it into doing something it was never supposed to do.
 Some Trojans are used to spread viruses.
 Others are used for theft, spying, or other malicious purposes.